-The present results and finding demonstrate the accuracy of the DFPT/PBEsol approach for studying the spectroscopic, mechanical and thermodynamic properties of stoichiometric materials with anomalous thermal expansion.
-Further DFPT investigations will focus on the role of defects and impurities in NTE materials, since a full understanding of the structure-properties relationship is still currently missing for this class of systems.
+The present results and finding demonstrate the accuracy of the DFPT/PBEsol approach for studying the spectroscopic and vibrational properties of stoichiometric materials with anomalous thermal expansion.
+Further DFPT investigations will focus on the role of defects and impurities in NTE materials, since a full understanding of the structure-property relationship is currently absent for this class of systems.